HR-Team-Birch/project-catwalk/README.md

 ### General Info
-Kitty Catwalk is an e-commerce site with the ability to view products, and its related reviews and questions.
+Project Catwalk is an e-commerce site with the ability to view products, and its related reviews and questions.

 ### ✨ Demo